HZBSolarOptics/pv_tandem/README.rst

-Python toolbox for simulation and energy yield calculations of tandem solar cells.
+PV Tandem is a python toolbox for simulation and energy yield calculations of single junction and tandem solar cells.

 * Free software: MIT license